Adri6336/gpt-voice-conversation-chatbot/README.md

 # gpt3-speech-to-text-chatbot (GPT-3 STTC)

-This is a bot that allows you to speak with GPT-3 using your microphone.
+This is a bot that allows you to have a spoken conversation with GPT-3 using your microphone.
 The tool uses GPT-3's chat preset and handles keeping track of the conversation.
 You can tell GPT-3 something and it will remember what you said for the session.
 In order to use this tool, you need a valid OpenAI API key.

 # Using GPT-3 STTC